 “Now when they had seen Him, they made widely known the saying which was told them concerning this Child.
 And all those who heard it marveled at those things which were told them by the shepherds.”

 We are still listening today!

 Your Voice, Your Story Rescue

-Since God created us as we are, He is aware when we feel. or actually are. voiceless.
-He also makes a way for us to be heard.
+Since God created us as we are, He is aware of when we feel, or actually are, voiceless.
+He hears us.
 He rescues our stories.
-Perhaps not quite as dramatically, but still, You have a voice and it matters.
+Perhaps not quite as dramatically, but still, you have a voice and it matters.
 The Creator of the Universe says so!